 - For students whose home school is SOC: a three-to-five page paper discussing the capstone project’s relationship to the field of International Media.

-- Demonstration of research and writing skills through completion of the research/capstone requirement courses with grades of B or better.
+- Capstone experience: demonstration of research and writing skills through completion of the research/capstone requirement courses with grades of B or better.